The New Secrets of Perfect Sleep

 Unfortunately, our brains don’t come with a power-off switch.
-“Our mind requires a little time to quiet itself,” says UCLA neuroscience researcher Alex Korb, Ph.D., author of The Upward Spiral.
+“Our mind requires a little time to quiet itself,” says Alex Korb, Ph.D., adjunct assistant professor of psychology at UCLA and author of The Upward Spiral.
 Try to do something restful a few minutes before you hit the hay; jot down three things you’re grateful for, do a few yoga poses or sip a cup of chamomile tea.

 A 20- to 30-minute daytime siesta can be an effective way to recharge and boost alertness.
 But keep it short and schedule it for early afternoon—between 1 and 2 p.m., says Colwell.
 Later or longer than that and you’re likely to wake up groggy and ruin your nighttime sleep.